Shekkizh Knowledge Base

 Evaluation stack

-• Pass@k framing for stochastic or small-sample task settings
+• Pass@k framing when stochastic sampling matters

 Reasoning and RL

-• Cold-start supervised data can stabilize later RL
+• Cold-start supervised data can stabilize later RL.

 Instruction following and response quality

-• Follow explicit constraints without drifting into over-refusal
+• Follow explicit constraints without drifting into over-refusal.

-• Preserve formatting, schema, and style requirements
+• Preserve formatting, schema, and style requirements.

-• Improve naturalness of responses without sacrificing precision
+• Improve naturalness without sacrificing precision.

-• Track response quality separately from benchmark accuracy
+• Track response quality separately from benchmark accuracy.

 Tool use and function calling

-• Test multi-turn tool use under ambiguity and partial context
+• Test multi-turn tool use under ambiguity.

-• Protect tool reliability through later post-training stages
+• Protect tool reliability through later post-training stages.

 Multilingual quality